 How popular is the baby name Wing in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Wing and check out all the blog posts that mention the name Wing.
+Plus, check out all the blog posts that mention the name Wing.

 The most popular baby names in England and Wales were announced last week.

 According to the Office for National Statistics, the region’s top names were Harry for boys and Amelia for girls.

 Here are the top 20 girl names and top 20 boy names of 2012:

 The England-only top 20 included all of the above except for Archie (not Leo) on the boys’ side.